5 Active Learning Strategies and Their Benefits

 Here are five active learning strategies that you can teach your students to use to learn new concepts quickly.

 It’s a proven science that notetaking increases memory and understanding of new ideas.
-When students listen to speakers or watch lectures, they should write down the big ideas and anything else that stands out to them.
+Writing helps students understand and remember new ideas.

 Another way to actively engage with educational material is to write about it.
 To remember a new idea, students should try writing a summary of it.
 If your assignments include them writing an essay exploring different opinions about a new topic and writing down definitions in their own words, they may easily memorize new ideas.